Shivansh-Game/Web-based-Medical-AI-chatbot/README.md

 A website using fastapi for backend and html, css and js for front end, The site has a medical chatbot that can be conversed with for medical advice, The bot is based on biomistral 7b and implemented using llama.cpp

-To run the program download BioMistral-7B.Q4_K_M.gguf and put it in the models folder
+To run the program download BioMistral-7B.Q3_K_S.gguf, and put it in the models folder (feel free to use any model, just repalce the model_path variable in main.py and sns.py)